ktanaka101/monkey.rs/README.md

 ## Summury

-We can learn how to make an interpreter in this book.
+We can learn how to make an interpreter and a compiler-vm in this book.
 ====> ☆☆☆  __["Writing An Interpreter in Go"](https://interpreterbook.com/)__  ☆☆☆
 ====> ☆☆☆  __["Writing A Compiler In Go"](https://compilerbook.com/)__  ☆☆☆
 That interpreter and compiler-VM is called Monkey in the book.